MRCpy.MRC

 Solves the optimization using a subgradient approach.
 The parameter

-determines the number of iterations for this approach.
+max_itersdetermines the number of iterations for this approach.
 More iteration lead to an accurate solution while requiring more time.- ’cg’

 Solves the optimization using an algorithm based on constraint generation.
 This algorithm provides efficient learning especially for scenarios with large number of features.